Bad-ptr/persp-mode.el/README.md

 All function parameters must accept a single argument -- the current `state` and must return a new `state`(which can be the old `state`).
-Where the `state` is the association list which initially contains all key-value arguments that were passed to the `def-auto-persp`.
+Where the `state` is the association list which initially contains all key-value arguments that were passed to the `persp-def-auto-persp`.
 The standard `:get-name` puts `'persp-name` cell to the state, the standard `get-buffer` puts `'buffer`, standard `:get-persp` adds `'persp`.
 However the `:predicate` function parameter is different -- it must accept a buffer as the first argument